Continuous Futures

 but downstream consumers (aggregators, cache lookups, serialization) still expect an Instrument

 in the cache.
-After validation, both entry points call
+After validation, both the request and subscription paths ensure the target

-- If the target id is already cached, the helper is a no-op.
-Callers can pre-register a custom continuous instrument and the engine respects it.
+- If the target id is already cached, the target setup is a no‑op.
+Callers can pre‑register a custom continuous instrument and the engine respects it.

-- Otherwise the helper fetches the first segment's instrument from the cache and clones it via
+- Otherwise the target setup fetches the first segment's instrument from the cache and clones it,

-FuturesContract, the helper logs a warning and returns.
+FuturesContract, the setup logs a warning and returns.
 The caller must then register the continuous instrument manually.

 Architecture overview